 unfamiliar email address phishing attempt

 There are a number of steps organizations can — and should — take to protect their sensitive data from phishing attacks.
-Because phishing attacks often take place via email, anti-phishing training for employees is a very effective way to prevent a security breach.
-Employees should take caution before clicking any links or downloading attachments they receive over email, making sure they are certain they know who the sender is before taking action.
+Since phishing attacks usually happen through email, anti-phishing training is a great way to keep your company safe.
+Employees should be extra careful with links and attachments in emails, by double-checking who the sender is before clicking or downloading anything.

 And while 98% of organizations report having a phishing training program, only 56% of them trained everyone in the organization and just 35% ran phishing simulations.
 Organizations must implement comprehensive set of cybersecurity controls that go beyond employee training to thwart a phishing attempt.

 It’s critical that companies conduct routine monitoring of their entire security infrastructure to identify possible security vulnerabilities and patch them immediately upon detection.
 They also must re-evaluate governance policies on a regular basis and update them to reflect emerging threats.
-Investing in the latest anti-malware software can help organizations strengthen their security posture by detecting breaches and automating incident response.
+Investing in the latest anti-malware software can be a game-changer, helping to detect breaches early and automate how you respond to incidents.

-It’s more important than ever to identify phishing attempts and keep bad actors at bay.
+Identifying phishing attempts and keeping malicious actors at bay is more crucial than ever.
 Fortra’s Alert Logic provides unrivaled security for any environment.
-Our around-the-clock threat detection and security expertise supplies organizations with the tools and expertise they need should the worst happen.
+Our 24/7 managed security services ensure organizations have the tools and expertise they need should the worst happen.

 About the Author